-The article is intended to provide a few tips to plant maintenance professionals, in reducing the downtime and increasing the reliability, of blowers.
+The article is intended to provide a few tips for blower maintenance to plant maintenance professionals in reducing the downtime and increasing the reliability of blowers.

 Generally the apparent reasons for blower failure are:

 The most common reason for these is unbalance of the rotor assembly.
 It is noted that if balancing of the rotor is checked/rectified as and when time permits, especially during the Shutdowns/Turnarounds, a marked improvement in the performance shall be visible in blower performance.

 This is easier said than done.
 Due to various constraints this exercise is often omitted.
 For such cases it will always be useful to at least do static balancing of the assembly on site.
 This is an easy exercise and the time requirements are also very minimal.

 Consider the problem of a Maintenance Engineer in case of bearing failure:

 The engineer is much at ease in case it is a N.D.E. bearing, which has failed, and can get the machine on line after replacing the N.D.E.
 Bearing and realigning the drive.

 This job is complicated and becomes time consuming in case the bearing does not come out with help of a puller, and in that case at times gas cutting of inner race has to be done.
 This also aggravates the chances of damaging the shaft, which would result in a major maintenance work.